The Wastewater Division is responsible for the proper operation of the wastewater treatment plant and compliance with all State and EPA regulations.

 (based on actual usage each month)

-Check for Leaks.
+BE WATER WISE.
 Save Water and Money!
 A leaking toilet can waste up to 500 gallons of water per day.
 You can reduce your water bill and conserve water by checking for and fixing leaks inside and outside of your property.

-Did you know?
+DID YOU KNOW?
 Trash put down the toilet clogs pumps and makes wastewater treatment more difficult.
 These difficulties can increase the cost of wastewater treatment for the community.
 Remember toilets are not trash cans!